2 Days in the Valley: Plot

 Two hitmen, Lee Woods and mafioso Dosmo Pizzo, walk into a bedroom where a sleeping couple, Olympic athlete Becky Foxx and her ex-husband Roy Foxx, are in bed.
 Lee injects Becky with a tranquilizer and then shoots Roy in the head.
 Lee and Dosmo then drive to an abandoned area off Mulholland Drive, where Lee shoots Dosmo to set him up as the fall guy.
-Lee then blows up the car and flees the scene with his girlfriend, Helga Svelgen.
+Lee then blows up the car and flees the scene with his girlfriend and accomplice, Helga Svelgen.

 Dosmo survives, escaping the car and revealed to have been wearing a bulletproof vest.
 He takes shelter at the mansion of wealthy art dealer Allan Hopper, where he takes Hopper and his assistant Susan Parish hostage.
 Dosmo is unaware that Hopper has called his sister Audrey Hopper, a nurse, to come to the house.
 On her way, Audrey picks up Teddy Peppers, a down-and-out TV director contemplating suicide.

 Meanwhile, Becky awakens and discovers Roy's body in bed beside her.
-She runs from her house and flags down two policemen, young, ambitious Wes Taylor and cynical veteran Alvin Strayer, who are driving by.
+She runs from her house and flags down policemen Wes Taylor and Alvin Strayer.
 Although sympathetic, Wes begins to suspect that Becky knows more than she is saying.
-Becky had hired Lee and Dosmo to kill Roy for $30,000 but was unaware that they would do it in her own house.
+After being interviewed by detectives Creighton and Valenzuela, Becky is picked up by Helga and revealed to have hired Lee to kill Roy for $30,000 but was unaware that the hit would be done in her own house.
 Alvin later returns to his home and becomes frustrated after his window is broken by a golfer.
 Later that night, after wrapping a birthday present for his son, he reads a letter from his department for his resignation, making him more frustrated.